MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/recommended.md

 ## Setup

 1. Add to `Gemfile`.
-2. Add to config plugins.
+2. Add to the config's `plugins` section.
 3. Do any plugin-specific setup.